wp-plugins/soundy-background-music/readme.txt

 * Made admin user interface a little bit more attractive.
 No functionality change.

 = 2.2 &nbsp;&nbsp; - &nbsp;&nbsp; May 4th, 2014 =
 * Fixed bug introduced in 2.0: in the admin plugins page, all plugins had a Settings link pointing to Soundy's settings because of a bug in soundy.php.
-Sorry for the inconvenience.

 = 2.1 &nbsp;&nbsp; - &nbsp;&nbsp; April 26th, 2014 =
 * Corrected major bug introduced in 2.0: when Soundy was installed for the first time: the default audio file URL and the default four play/pause button image URLs were undefined.